django-cms/django-cms/docs/contributing/testing.rst

 *************

 Contributing tests is widely regarded as a very prestigious contribution (you're making everybody's future work much easier by doing so).
-Good karma for you.
-Cookie points.
-Maybe even a beer if we meet in person :)
+We'll always accept contributions of test without code, but not code without test - which should give you an idea of how important tests are.

 What we need
 ============